 We created Sports Personalities in support of a big fundraising ambition.
-The first project, comprising the auction and the raffle, has drawn on the unique talents of our team; that’s Andrew Stewart’s brand, strategy and design expertise, Chris’s relationship-driven approach and my skills with a paint brush.
-I could not have embarked on this journey alone.
+The projects to date, including the auctions and raffles of the 2017/18 and 2018/19 seasons, have drawn on the unique talents of our team; that’s Andrew Stewart’s brand, strategy and design expertise, Chris’s relationship-driven approach and Louise’s skills with a paint brush.
+Louise could not have embarked on this journey alone.
 There is no doubt that together we are stronger.
 What the three of us at Sports Personalities have in common is a heart to be generous, a desire to bring our very best to everything we do and a passion to positively impact our world.
 By partnering with like-minded people and organisations, our hope is that we can continue to raise awareness (and significant funds) for good causes through the combination of fine art and sport.

 A fabulous award to complete an incredible year for artist Louise Cobbold

 The Cure Leukaemia Family came together on December 20th 2018 for a fantastic afternoon to celebrate an extraordinary year for the charity at their annual CL Champions Awards at Malmaison in Birmingham.
 At the end of another hugely successful fundraising year for Cure Leukaemia, which has allowed the charity to increase its influence in the fight against blood cancer, a host of awards were distributed on an afternoon when, in truth, all the nominees and supporters were winners.